Meet Our Students

-This degree work included a one year of studies at the University of Minnesota
+This degree included one year of study at the University of Minnesota

-This degree of work included a one year of studies at the University of Birmingham
+This degree included one year of study at the University of Birmingham

 I am a Ph.D. candidate specializing in postcolonial literature and especially Maghrebi literature.
 My research interests also include gender studies and psychoanalysis.
 For my thesis, I will focus on the theme of clandestine migration in novels, comic books, films and documentaries.
 My article “‘Le père toxique’ et ‘la fille remède’ dans le premier récit de Trois femmes puissantes de Marie NDiaye,” appeared in The French Review (May 2017) and I am currently working on putting together a collected volume on Franco-Algerian writer Salim Bachi.